Exploring Implant Crowns in Modern Dentistry

 Alternative techniques like ScanDAR system and photogrammetry scanners often have promising solutions.
 ScanDAR accurately scans and tracks scan bodies, ensuring non-distorted scans for precise implant crown fitting.
 Photogrammetry scanners provide a digital workflow for accurate implant-supported restorations without the need for traditional impressions or verification jigs.

-In conclusion, dental implantology continues to evolve with ongoing advancements.
+Dental implantology continues to evolve with ongoing advancements.
 The choice between cement-retained, screw-retained, and screwmentable implant crowns depends on various factors.
 At Infinia Dental Lab, we remain committed to staying at the forefront of these dental implant innovations to ensure that our valued clients receive the highest quality implant crowns and restorations, backed by the latest advancements in the field of dentistry.

 [1] “A clinical evaluation of custom abutments for single-tooth implant restorations.” by M.A.
 Romano, et al., Journal of Prosthodontics, 2008.